Yearly, 30,000 new consumer products are launched.

 Regardless of the method, untested hypotheses and surrounding decisions that are driven by conjecture, opinion and slivers of data lead to poor outcomes.
 You can change the method as much as you want, but the crux of the problem is the data that drives those decisions must be agile, accurate and sourced from people who actually use your products.

 The rise of agile product development

 In the face of ongoing disruption and rapidly changing customer expectations, businesses are constantly looking for opportunities to develop a competitive advantage.
 That need has given rise to agile product development teams.
 Their approach, in concept, is to uncover and understand a problem or opportunity and then build a minimum viable product that addresses that problem in as little time as possible.

 The process is to build and test features in an iterative manner.
 Each iteration delivers new capability or functionality until the team has built a minimum viable product.
 Generally, that process plays out in rolling, two-week sprint cycles.

-The crux of agile product development is the need for specific and timely customer feedback at every stage of the innovation cycle – feedback that complements the cadence of those sprint cycles.
-Short feedback loops enable teams to learn and adapt while the development costs (and the risk of failure) are low.
+The crux of agile product development is the need for specific and timely customer feedback at every stage of the innovation cycle – feedback that complements the cadence of those sprint cycles and builds upon existing user metrics.
+Short feedback loops enable teams to leverage what they know in order to learn faster and iterate while the development costs (and the risk of failure) are low.

 “It’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.” – Elon Musk